 - Provisioning: Cook up a meal or brew a beverage using ingredients gathered — or stolen — from your surroundings.

 - Woodworking: Carve staves, bows, shields, and furniture using a variety of woods and resins.

 Beyond those six basic crafting systems, DLC content and expansions offer up the following crafting options.
 These function in a different fashion than the six listed above but still offer a great way to customize and upgrade your character:

 - Antiquities: Available as part of the Greymoor update, this system lets you scry for hidden relics scattered throughout Tamriel.
 It’s more so a gathering activity than a crafting one, but it’s been a popular edition to ESO since its arrival.

-- Jewelry Crafting: Available following the Summerset expansion, Jewelry Crafting lets you create — or improve — your favorite rings and necklaces.
+- Jewelry Crafting: Available following the Summerset expansion, Jewelry Crafting in ESO lets you create — or improve — your favorite rings and necklaces.
 Of the three skills on this list, this one is most like the six core crafting lines.

 - Transmutation: This crafting system lets you reconfigure the traits of your weapons and armor to better match your needs.

 Before you can actually start crafting, you’ll need to venture out into the wild and collect the necessary resources.
 Ore, runes, ingredients, and everything else required for crafting can be freely collected by roaming the streets and dusty roads of Tamriel.
 However, you’ll need a sharp eye to find the resources you’re looking for — they’re often off the beaten path and blend in with their surroundings.
 Thankfully, each crafting skill line offers a few abilities to make this task easier.